Determining Liability When a Pedestrian is Injured in a Crash

 Your injuries could affect you for a long time – potentially the rest of your life.
 That is why talking to an experienced attorney is so important during this difficult time.
 He or she may be able to secure compensation for your medical treatment and other damages.

 Our Bloomington auto accident lawyers offer a free, no-obligation legal consultation.
 That means there is no risk to you in reaching out to find out how we may be able to help.
-Our firm has recovered more than $150 million in compensation on behalf of our clients.
+Our firm has recovered $300 million in compensation on behalf of our clients.

 We are not paid unless you get paid.
 Call (612) TSR-TIME today.